-Many schools give students two different GPAs: a cumulative GPA that takes into account all of their classes and a major GPA that only includes classes that counted towards their major.
+Many schools give students two different GPAs: a cumulative GPA that takes into account all their classes, and a major GPA that only includes classes that count toward their major.
 In the next few sections I'll get more specific about the average GPAs you can expect for different major fields and types of schools.

 GPAs by Major

 Why this disparity?
-Grade inflation is more rampant in non-STEM fields because assignments are usually more open to interpretation, and there aren't always solid “right or wrong” answers.
-Professors tend to give students the benefit of the doubt due to the factors I mentioned earlier (the impact of student evaluations, expectations of high grades by students and parents, and professors just being "too nice").
+Grade inflation is more rampant in non-STEM fields because assignments are usually more open to interpretation, and there aren't always clearly defined right or wrong answers.
+Professors tend to give students the benefit of the doubt due to the factors I mentioned previously (i.e., the impact of student evaluations, the expectations of high grades by students and parents, and professors being "too nice").

 Chemistry is a tough subject (except when it's between u and me, baby).